How to build and maintain an equitable design system in Abstract

 Chaos isn’t an option for design systems, the foundational blocks on which all other projects are based.
 Because of their foundational nature, design systems often serve as the common touchpoint between many different teams, and should reflect all stakeholders’ goals and priorities.
 In short, the stakes are high.

 Abstract has built-in protection against the mess and lack of accountability that most other ways of working leave room for.
 Today, you can track every change made to your design system with our Branch-based version control.
 Whether you need to revisit an old exploration or pivot to a different design direction, you can always restore your design system to a previous version.
 Over the next quarter, we’ll be rolling out Merge restrictions as an additional tool your team can use to establish accountability and attribution to every design change made within Abstract.
-At their most basic, Merge restrictions mean that, before any changes to Master proposed in your Branch can be merged, a Project Admin must approve your changes.
+At their most basic, Merge restrictions mean that, before any changes to Main proposed in your Branch can be merged, a Project Admin must approve your changes.

 Whether your team uses Merge restrictions or reviews Branches in design review before merging, you’ll need to work together to define the acceptance criteria for your design system.
 Merging Branches in your design system project provides a mechanism for regular check-ins for your team to reconnect and determine whether the current iteration of your design system satisfies your design needs.